HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 featured_stat_label_2: Growth for Astro for Pre-rendered sites in 2024
 featured_stat_3: 42%
 featured_stat_label_3: smaller JavaScript size for pre-rendered sites compared to dynamically rendered
-mikeneu_bio: Mike Neumegen passionate about building a web that’s accessible, fast, simple, and secure and grounded in strong fundamentals.
+mikeneu_bio: Mike Neumegen passionate about building a web that's accessible, fast, simple, and secure and grounded in strong fundamentals.
 He's the co-founder of <a hreflang="en" href="https://cloudcannon.com/">CloudCannon</a>, a content management platform that brings Git-based workflows to content editors.
 ---

 ## Introduction

 Remember Jamstack?
 While the term itself may not be widely used anymore, the core concepts remain as relevant as ever.

 At its heart, Jamstack is a delivery architecture that promotes pre-rendering pages whenever possible.
-For the 2024 Web Almanac Jamstack report, we’ll explore the three main delivery architectures commonly used today:
+For the 2024 Web Almanac Jamstack report, we'll explore the three main delivery architectures commonly used today:

 1. **Pre-rendered** – Build pages ahead of time and serve them as static files.
 2. **Hybrid** – A mix of static and dynamic pages, using technologies like Incremental Static Regeneration (ISR) and Edge Functions to blur the lines between them.
 3. **Dynamic** – Pages are generated on the server for each request.

-It’s become more common to take a **Static-first** approach as the more static a website is, the faster, more scalable, secure, and eco-friendly it tends to be.
+It's become more common to take a **Static-first** approach as the more static a website is, the faster, more scalable, secure, and eco-friendly it tends to be.
 Pre-rendering, hybrid, and dynamic approaches are valuable tools in a web developer's toolkit and are each suited to different situations.
-Let’s see how these categories are evolving.
+Let's see how these categories are evolving.

 ## Defining the dataset

 So, how do we determine which delivery approach a site is taking?
 It would be ideal if there were a clear marker to neatly classify every site in one of our categories.
-Unfortunately, there is no such marker and it’s one of the biggest challenges of reporting on these architectures.
+Unfortunately, there is no such marker and it's one of the biggest challenges of reporting on these architectures.

 Previous Jamstack Almanac reports have taken two approaches:

 1. Focus on websites with a detectable Static Site Generator.
 This gave us an accurate picture as we could be sure these sites were using targeted technologies.
-The problem is that many Static Site Generators don’t leave a fingerprint by default, so the dataset skews toward frameworks like Next.js and Nuxt that do.
+The problem is that many Static Site Generators don't leave a fingerprint by default, so the dataset skews toward frameworks like Next.js and Nuxt that do.
 To complicate things further, these heavier JavaScript frameworks are capable of both pre-rendering pages and dynamically rendering them, so which category do we put them in?

 2. The second approach used thresholds for Largest Contentful Paint, Cumulative Layout Shift, and Caching to build the dataset.
-This approach broadens the dataset by including more pre-rendered sites that don’t have a clear Static Site Generator fingerprint.
+This approach broadens the dataset by including more pre-rendered sites that don't have a clear Static Site Generator fingerprint.
 The downside is that it blurs the definition of pre-rendering by focusing on frontend performance.
 Pre-rendering will often improve delivery speed, but that's where the scope ends in our view.
 What happens after delivery like a faster LCP is a happy byproduct.

 Both approaches have merit: the first uses data that clearly defines a pre-rendered site, while the second relies on indicators.
-This year, we’re combining the two with a scoring system to get the best of both worlds.
+This year, we're combining the two with a scoring system to get the best of both worlds.
 We developed this scoring system to reflect our confidence level in whether a site is pre-rendered.
 Strong indicators, like being generated by 11ty or hosted on GitHub Pages, earn 100 points, while softer signals, such as a fast Time to First Byte (TTFB), receive lower points—50 in this case.

 We then total up the points and put them in one of the following categories: